- Trading for beginners

 A trading plan is a set of rules and guidelines that shape and define your trading behavior, including but not limited to: financial goals, money management rules, risk management techniques and criteria for opening and closing positions.

 Most of us in our everyday life start out with a plan of sorts, which helps in becoming successful in our accomplishments are personal priorities.
 In forex trading and CFD trading often our personal decisions translate into either a profit or a loss, and knowing your trading direction could be that fine line between success and failure.
 If you do not have a trading plan, then you have planned to fail.

 Open an account today and start implementing your trading plan!

 The importance of having a trading plan

 Entering the trading realm can be daunting, at some point as a trader you will lose money as you engage in the buying and selling activity while the markets make their moves.
-Traders generally follow signals, technical analysis and/or the daily news to find patterns and changes within the markets.
+Traders generally follow forex signals, technical analysis indicators like Moving Averages, CCI, RSI or MACD, and/or the daily news to find patterns and changes within the markets.
 However, planning your trades will reduce the risks of depleting your trading account.